32 BEST Things To Do In Kauai 2023

 Princeville is located on the North Shore of the island, which is well-known for waterfalls, hidden beaches, state parks, and lush cliffs.
 Although it is quite far from Waimea Canyon and the South Shore of the island, you’re in the perfect location for adventure.

 If you decide to stay in Princeville, we recommend checking out The Cliffs at Princeville.
-This resort includes cliffside views, immaculate pools, and it’s less than 2 kilometers from the Princeville Golf Course.
+This resort includes cliffside views, and immaculate pools, and it’s less than 2 kilometers from the Princeville Golf Course.

 Out your backdoor, you’ll have the most gorgeous view of the bay and surrounding cliffs.
 Not to mention quick access to Tunnels Beach, Ka’ena State Park, and plenty of hiking trails.